Aronszajn trees and maximality: Strong Properness

 \begin{definition} Let $p \in \po$ and $M \elem (H_\theta, \in,\po)$.
 A \emph{residue function} for $M$ over $p$ is a function $r : D \to M\cap \po$, where $D \subseteq \po/p$ is dense below $p$ and for every $q \in D$ and $w \in M \cap \po$ such that $w \leq r(q)$, $w$ and $q$ are compatible in $\po$. \end{definition}

-\begin{lemma} If $p$,$M$ are as above, and $r : D \to \po \cap M$ is a residue function for $M$ over $p$, then $p$ is strongly proper with respect to $M$. \end{lemma} See Proposition 1.7 in \cite{NeemanGilton2016} for details.
+\begin{lemma} If $p$ and $M$ are as above, and $r : D \to \po \cap M$ is a residue function for $M$ over $p$, then $p$ is strongly proper with respect to $M$. \end{lemma} See Proposition 1.7 in \cite{NeemanGilton2016} for details.

-For appropriate conditions $p \in \po_\tau$ and $M$, our residue function to $M$ will be given by a natural trace $[p]_M$ operator.
-We introduce the notion of a super-nice conditions with respect to a structure $M$, and prove that when $p$ is super-nice with respect to $M$ then $[p]_M$ is a residue of $p$ in $M$.
+The goal is to show that if $p\in\po_\tau$ is amenable to $M^\tau_\alpha$, then $p$ is a strong master condition for $M^\tau_\alpha$, for models $M^\delta_\alpha$ that are $\vec{M}^\delta$-reflective.
+Our residue function to $M$ will be given by the trace $[p]_M$ operator (see Definition \ref{Def:Trace}).
+We introduce the notion of a super-nice conditions with respect to a structure $M$, and prove that super-nice conditions are dense below conditions that are amenable to $M$, and when $p$ is super-nice with respect to $M$ then $[p]_M$ is a residue of $p$ in $M$.